-In terms of taste and texture, coyote meat is similar to other game meats such as venison or wild boar.
-It has a rich, earthy flavor and can be quite lean and tough if not prepared properly.
+When it comes to flavor and texture coyote meat is quite similar, to game meats like venison or wild boar.
+It has a taste and can be somewhat lean and tough if not prepared correctly.

-Hunters agree that coyotes have better taste during the winter when their diet has been controlled as opposed to the coyotes that are active during the hot summer.
+Hunters generally agree that coyotes have a better taste during the winter months when their diet is more controlled compared to those during the hot summer.

 How much meat do you get from a coyote?

-Hunters have noted that an adult healthy coyote can have as much as 18 lbs. of meat which is a lot of meat for campers or hunters in the wild.
+Hunters have observed that a grown healthy coyote can provide, up to 18 pounds of meat which’s a considerable amount for campers or hunters in the wilderness.

-Did you know that coyote meat is also nutritious and remains a sustainable source of food for many communities?
-Hunting them during the winter season is perfect for their rich protein meat amid times of food scarcity due to the snow and cold.
+Were you aware that coyote meat is also nutritious and serves as a food source, for communities?
+Hunting them during the winter season proves optimal as their protein rich meat becomes crucial during times of food availability caused by snow and cold weather.

 How to cook coyote meat

-If you intend to eat coyotes to supplement your food stores, you’ll need to know how to prepare it properly.
+If you plan to include coyotes, in your diet to supplement your food reserves it’s important to know how to prepare the meat.

-To make the meat more tender and palatable, it’s recommended to marinate it in a mixture of vinegar, oil, and herbs or spices for several hours before cooking.
-Slow-cooking methods such as stewing or braising can also help to break down the meat and make it more tender.
+To enhance tenderness and flavor it is recommended to marinate the meat in a mixture of vinegar, oil, herbs or spices for hours before cooking.
+Slow cooking methods like stewing or braising can help break down the toughness of the meat and make it more tender.

 There are plenty of coyote recipes online: